Expressionism Art Style

 What is Expressionist Art? - Characteristics

-Expressionism is intensely personal.
+Expressionism is an intensely personal art form.
 The expressionist artist strives to convey his personal feelings about the object painted, rather than merely record his observation of it.
 Thus, in order to achieve maximum impact on the viewer, representational accuracy is sacrificed (distorted) in favour of (eg) strong outlines and bold colours.
 Compositions tend to be simpler and more direct, and are often characterized by thick impasto paint, loose, freely applied brushstrokes, and occasional symbolism.
 The message is all-important.

 Expressionism As a General Style

 As you can see from the above explanation, expressionism, is really a general style of art - rather than a specific movement.
-Thus, one might argue that expressionism really began with prehistoric cave painting, was continued by anonymous artists throughout Classical Antiquity and the Middle Ages, before being taken up by Italian Renaissance artists like Donatello (1386-1466), Northerners like Roger Van der Weyden (1400-1464), Hieronymus Bosch (1450-1516) and Matthias Grunewald (c.1475-1528), Mannerists like El Greco, and artists throughout the 18th and 19th centuries, up to mid-20th century masters like Francis Bacon (1909-1992) and Georg Baselitz (b.1938).
+Thus, one might argue that the expressionist movement really began with prehistoric cave painting, was continued by anonymous artists throughout Classical Antiquity and the Middle Ages, before being taken up by Italian Renaissance artists like Donatello (1386-1466), Matthias Grunewald (c.1475-1528), Mannerists like El Greco, and artists throughout the 18th and 19th centuries, modern innovators such as Wassily Kandinsky (1866-1944), Matisse (1869-1954) and Picasso (1881-1973) up to mid-20th century masters like Jackson Pollock (1912-56) and Francis Bacon (1909-1992).

 In short, as a general style of painting and sculpture, expressionism has always existed, and will always continue to exist.